Jason Lee (missionary): Dismissal

-Letters were sent to the Board of Managers from Elijah White, John P. Richmond, Gustavus Hines attacking the leadership of Lee for several years.
+Letters were sent to the Board of Managers from Elijah White, John P. Richmond, and Gustavus Hines attacking the leadership of Lee for several years.

 Conflict with White, who previously managed the mission financial records, had been a source of discontent for years.
-White was accused by Lee for having spent money at Fort Vancouver on the account of the mission and rather than show his records, he left for the United States in 1841.
+White was accused by Lee of having spent money at Fort Vancouver on the account of the mission.
+Rather than show his records, White left for the United States in 1841.
 While David Leslie gave the superintendent a positive appraisal, it wasn't enough to counter the years of criticisms.
 Reports held Lee accountable for a general neglect and disinterest in converting Indigenous peoples.
 Additionally, Lee's inability to provide a complete financial history of the Willamette Mission and its subsidiary stations proved to be too much for the Board.
 They appointed Rev. George Gray as the new superintendent and instructed him to dispose of the temporal properties of the Mission, including the grist mill and missions not actively used.

-After hearing the news that he was ejected as the superintendent from Marcus Whitman, who recently returned from the United States, Lee went to meet the Board in person to defend himself.
+After hearing the news that he was ejected as the superintendent from Marcus Whitman, who had recently returned from the United States, Lee went to meet the Board in person to defend himself.
 Crossing Mexico and sailing up the Mississippi River, Lee reached New York City on 27 May 1844.
 He found the leadership debating over slavery, which soon led to a schism and the formation of the Methodist Episcopal Church, South.
-In the meantime, Lee went to Washington D.C. and had conferences with both President John Tyler and Senator Thomas H. Benton to present the land claims of the Oregon Mission.
-When finally meeting with the Board leadership Lee was able to rectify his position but he wasn't reappointed as superintendent.
+In the meantime, Lee went to Washington, D.C., and had conferences with both President John Tyler and Senator Thomas H. Benton to present the land claims of the Oregon Mission.
+When finally meeting with the Board leadership Lee was able to rectify his position, but he wasn't reappointed as superintendent.
 He opted to raise money for the Oregon Institute, (now Willamette University), a school he helped organize.
-However while visiting his sister in Stanstead, his health failed, and he died on 12 March 1845.
+However, while visiting his sister in Stanstead, his health failed, and he died on 12 March 1845.
 His remains were reinterred at the Lee Mission Cemetery in Salem, Oregon in 1906 alongside the remains of his two wives and infant daughter.